 Through focused, suitable and personal recommendations of agoraphobia treatment, symptoms can be suppressed, understanding can be formed around causations, and management tools can be promoted to help ease the fear of open spaces.

-At Nova Recovery we are equipped with appropriate treatment, standing as a mental health recovery hospital.
+At Nova Recovery we are equipped with appropriate treatment, standing as a mental health recovery hospital in Scotland.

 Contact our team for more information on agoraphobia treatment, along with the diagnosis process.